edhyah/fbscrubber/README.md

 From this point, you can use commands like `scraper.delete_posts()` in the Python interpreter at your own speed.
 For help on what to do, look at `run.py`.
+Make sure to go inside `interactive.py` and update the `profile_url` variable with the URL of your Facebook profile page.

 ## Bugs